variantstudios/compasshighschool.org/pages/parent-resources/index.md

 ## THE SCIENCE BEHIND COMPASS

-Visit [Resources](/resources/) for more about what makes Compass work.
+The design of Compass involved research collected from successful and innovative school programs from across the United States.
+Please visit our&nbsp;[Resources](/resources/)&nbsp;section for more insight and evidence about what makes Compass work so well for students.